• Home

 j. j. johnson

-J. J. went on to study history at Binghamton University, later earning a summa cum laude Master of Education in Adolescent Risk and Prevention from Harvard.
+J. J. graduated high school in good health and went on to study history at Binghamton University.
+She later earned a Master of Education from Harvard, where she focused on Adolescent Risk and Prevention.

-She then moved with her partner to North Carolina, where she resumed her career in youth mentorship and advocacy.
+After graduate school, J. J. moved with her partner to Durham, North Carolina, where she resumed her work in youth advocacy and social-justice activism—and kept writing.

 You can read various interviews with J. J. here.